 Water Quality – Potable water quality monitoring is conducted regularly.
 All analyses and reporting are performed by the Capital Regional District.
 Water is tested for coliforms, residual chlorine levels, and turbidity.

-Recycling – Waste handling and recycling services are available for cruise ships calling at Ogden Point.
+Recycling – Waste handling and recycling services are available for cruise ships calling at The Breakwater District at Ogden Point.
 Processing and recycling of oily water, sewage, paper, plastic, glass, metals and batteries as well as any hazardous wastes is performed by certified local environmental contractors.
 All cruise ship waste handling is performed in conjunction with certified environmental officers stationed on each ship.

 Clean Marine – Clean Marine BC is a voluntary environmental assessment program for marinas, harbour authorities, yacht clubs and boatyards.
 GVHA marinas are audited by an independent organization every three years on best practices for fuel and energy use, drainage, water quality, condition of the grounds, water conservation and waste management methods.
 Based on our 2018 accreditation, GVHA marinas received a 5-anchor rating, the highest possible rating, putting the organization’s marinas among a small group of facilities along the coast.